faassen/secretweblog_zola/content/posts/zope-s-entry-into-the-commit-count-pissing-match.md

 tags = ["zope"]
 +++

-# Zope's entry into the commit count pissing match

 Mark Ramm-Christensen of the TurboGears project starts what looks like it will be a great [commit count pissing match](http://compoundthinking.com/blog/index.php/2008/06/24/but-im-not-dead-yet/#comments)